by Joan Masterson

 Filling

-Purchased filling of your choice!
+Purchase the filling of your choice!

 Combine all dry ingredients.
-In a separate bowl, mix together all liquid ingredients.
+In a separate bowl, mix all liquid ingredients.
 Gradually add dry ingredients to the liquid to form a dough.
 Knead dough for 5 – 10 minutes until it is smooth and elastic.
 Spray a large mixing bowl with Pam and place dough inside.
-Spray Pam on dough and cover loosely with a towel until dough doubles in size.
+Spray Pam on the dough and cover loosely with a towel until the dough doubles in size.

 Punch down dough.
 Divide into thirds on a lightly floured surface.
 Roll out each piece until it is ¼-inch thick.
-Cut out 3 -inch rounds.
+Cut out 3-inch rounds.
 Reroll scraps.
 Place filling in the center of each dough round.
 Fold three sides up to form a triangle, leaving some filling exposed in the center.

 Preheat oven to 350 degrees.
-Brush tops of the hamentashen with the egg wash.
+Brush the tops of the hamentashen with the egg wash.
 Bake for about 25 minutes or until golden brown.
 Transfer to a wire rack to cool.

 Hamentashen with Chocolate Cookie Dough